gwastro/pycbc/docs/workflow/datafind.rst

 * AT_RUNTIME_MULTIPLE_FRAMES - Find frame files at runtime using setup_datafind_runtime_frames_multi_calls_perifo, use one datafind query for every science segment.
 This may be a little slower than the above, but only frames that overlap analysable data stretches will be returned.
 The output list will contain a single entry for every frame file returned by the datafind queries, which will enable pegasus to more easily track input files for jobs that need to read from frame files.
 * AT_RUNTIME_SINGLE_CACHES - Find frame files at runtime using setup_datafind_runtime_cache_single_call_perifo, use one datafind query for every interferometer.
 This may be the quickest approach, but some of the frames returned will not be suitable for analysis.
 The output list will contain a single entry for every call made to the datafind server, which will correspond to a .lcf "frame cache" file in the output directory.
 * AT_RUNTIME_MULTIPLE_CACHES - Find frame files at runtime using setup_datafind_runtime_cache_multi_calls_perifo, use one datafind query for every science segment.
 This may be a little slower than the above, but only frames that overlap analysable data stretches will be returned.
 The output list will contain a single entry for every call made to the datafind server, which will correspond to a .lcf "frame cache" file in the output directory.
+* FROM_PREGENERATED_LCF_FILES - Supply a set of pregenerated .lcf files containing a list of frame files to use for analysis.
+This option is intended to be used in cases where a datafind server is not available.
+Be warned that data does move around on clusters so on standard LDG clusters the AT_RUNTIME options are recommended.

 Each of these options will describe which subfunction to use.
 These are described here